JamieMair/MuJoCo.jl/docs/src/examples/humanoid_lqr.md

 ```
 !!! warning "Performance Tip"
     This function captures non-const global variables and will take a performance hit (see [Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-untyped-global-variables)) for more details.
 To remedy the performance hit, one can use functors instead, as described [below](#improve-performance-with-functors-and-cached-memory).

-Note the use of [`mj_differentiatePos`](@ref) to compute the position error, which uses a finite difference to calculate the difference between two positions rather than subtracting `qpos0 - data.qpos`.
-This is necessary because orientations of free bodies in MuJoCo are represented by 4-element quaternions, but we are interested in differences between points in 3D space.
-This is why `model.nq >= model.nv` for all MuJoCo models.

 Let's run the visualiser and test our controller by manually perturbing the humanoid.
 You can do this by double-clicking on a body to select it, then `CTRL+RightClick` and drag to apply a force.
 ```julia